 On June 6, 2018, staff and the consultant met with representatives of the US Army Corps of Engineers to review a revised project alternative.
 Staff presented a new concept of restoring 4 acres to tidal marsh.
 The US Army Corp of Engineers approved the concept and advised that the District should submit a US Army permit application for the proposed 4-acre project.
 On July 2, 2018, staff and the consultant presented the new concept to members of the Marin Audubon Society and the Marin Baylands.
 The consultant submitted, and on August 6, 2018, staff approved, a work plan for progressing the with the 4-acre project.
-On September 17, 2018, staff and the consultant presented the project to the Town of Corte Madera City Council.
+On September 17, 2018, staff and the consultant reviewed the project with BCDC staff.
+On October 2, 2018, staff and the consultant presented the project to the Town of Corte Madera City Council.
 On October 19, 2018, staff and the consultant met with the Regional Water Quality Control Board to review the soil characterization work plan associated with the project.
 The RWQCB approved the plan and the soil sampling work took place on October 24 and 25, 2018.
 The consultant is analyzing the soil and progressing with the 35% design and regulatory agency permit applications.
 On November 2, 2018, the consultant submitted for District's review the draft Initial Study/Mitigated Negative Declaration (IS/MND).
 On December 18, 2018, staff returned to the consultant comments on the draft IS/MND.
-On December 17, 2018, the consultant submitted draft regulatory agency permit applications.
+On December 17, 2018, the consultant submitted the 35% design plans.
+On December 24, 2018, the consultant submitted draft regulatory agency permit applications.
 Staff provided to the consultant comments on the applications.